 Anyway -- as inconveniences go, this is very minor.
 The rant is not so much because I'm upset by this, but again, because I'm just flummoxed as to how it happened.

 * My view on masking on airplanes is relatively straightforward.
-On the one hand, I get why people would rather be unmasked and are happy to no longer where them.
+On the one hand, I get why people would rather be unmasked and are happy to no longer wear them.
 On the other hand, I also do not get how or why wearing an extra scrap of fabric on one's body -- even one that you'd rather not wear! -- has become the greatest sacrifice and deprivation of human liberty since slavery.
 Ultimately, I believe the decision on when masking should end in a pandemic should be made by medical experts, not random district court judges in Tampa embodying pilpul.